 As with any other loan, potential buyers will need to fill out an application process.

-Often, this means that the owner will run a credit check on you, ask for, request bank statements, and potentially even run a background check on you.
+Often, this means that the owner will run a credit check on you, ask for verification of employment and income, request bank statements, and potentially even run a background check on you.

 If you’re on the buyer end of the deal, make sure that the property has been both inspected and appraised.

 In the vast majority of cases, a seller loan will be secured and the property itself will act as the collateral.

 This means that the seller will be able to foreclose on the home should the buyer be unable to make the loan payments.

 Is a Seller Finance Loan Your Best Option?